Letter of marque: Applying for, and legal effect of, a letter of marque

 In Britain in the 18th century, the High Court of Admiralty issued Letters of Marque.
 It was customary for the proposed privateer to pay a deposit or bond, possibly £1,500 as surety for good behaviour.
 The details of the ship, including tonnage, crew and weapons were recorded.
 The ownership of these ships was often split into 1/8 shares.
 Prizes were assessed and valued with profits split in pre-agreed proportions among the government, the owners, and the captain and crew.

 A letter of marque and reprisal in effect converted a private merchant vessel into a naval auxiliary.
 A commissioned privateer enjoyed the protection and was subject to the obligations of the laws of war.
 If captured, the crew was entitled to honorable treatment as prisoners of war, while without the licence they were deemed mere pirates "at war with all the world," criminals who were properly hanged.

 For this reason, enterprising maritime raiders commonly took advantage of "flag of convenience" letters of marque, shopping for cooperative governments to license and legitimize their depredations.
 French/Irishman Captain Luke Ryan and his lieutenants in just over two years commanded six vessels under the flags of three different countries and on opposite sides in the same war.
-Likewise the notorious Lafitte brothers in New Orleans cruised under letters of marque secured by bribery from corrupt officials of tenuous Central American governments, to cloak plunder with a thin veil of legality.
+Likewise the Lafitte brothers in New Orleans cruised under letters of marque secured by bribery from corrupt officials of tenuous Central American governments, to cloak plunder with a thin veil of legality.